1 Peter Chapter 3

 4. but the hidden man of the heart; in the incorruptible adornment of gentle strength2“gentle strength” this Greek word is often translated “meek” or “gentle”.
 However, it doesn’t mean the absence of power as “meek” would suggest.
 Instead, it specifically refers to strength or power that is gently exercised without undue harshness. i.e. some who is strong but applies their strength gently. and a tranquil spirit which is very precious in the sight of God.

-5. For in this way also in the past, the holy women of old hoping in God were adorning themselves, submitting themselves to their own husbands.
+5. For in this way also in the past, the holy women hoping in God were adorning themselves, submitting themselves to their own husbands.

 6. Just as Sarah obeyed Abraham, calling him ‘lord’;3“lord” could also be translated “master”, as the Greek word means both.
 “Master” is possibly the intent because in Hebrew (the language Sarah spoke), the word for “husband” more accurately means “master” or “owner”. whose children you became if you’re doing good and not fearing anyone’s consternation.